liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 ![many errors pop up burning house](/images/posts/curious_query/boooom.jpg)

-The bugsnags start rolling in!
+The bugsnag errors start rolling in!
 Look at all these `DBConnectionError`s!
 There are more than before!
 How?
 We benchmarked this!
 This can't be happening!

 No time to argue with reality.